ranga4all1/research-assistant-mm-rag/README.md

 Consider below steps in next iteration of the project:

 - Explore using workflow orchestrator for Ingestion Pipeline (e.g. Mage, dlt, Airflow, Prefect etc.)
-- Explore Fusion RAG for re-ranking and user query rewriting etc.
+- Explore Fusion RAG: for re-ranking and user query rewriting etc.
 - Fine tune to improve evaluation results
-- Add monitoring and observability
+- Fine tune monitoring and observability.
+Separate monitoring dashboard from the user interface.